Seven soldiers, six civilians dead in Syria

-BEIRUT Seven Syrian soldiers were killed by army renegades and six civilians were shot dead on Wednesday as regional pressure tightened on President Bashar al-Assad, with Turkey imposing tough economic sanctions.
+BEIRUT Seven Syrian soldiers were killed by army renegades and six civilians were shot dead on Wednesday as regional pressure tightened on President Bashar al-Assad with Turkey imposing tough economic sanctions on Damascus.

-The conflict, which began in spring as a crackdown on peaceful anti-government protests, now appears to be sliding towards civil war.
+The conflict, which began in spring as a one-sided crackdown on peaceful anti-government protests, is now sliding toward civil war.
 Soldiers are defecting with their weapons to take on Assad loyalist troops.

 The Syrian Observatory for Human Rights said clashes erupted in the southern town of Dael when security forces moved in during the early morning, and continued well into afternoon.